 FitnessGenes is pleased to announce its North American partnership with leading fitness superstore InboxFitness.
 InboxFitness is an incredible website for those of us interested in health and fitness, weight training, healthy eating, and sports nutrition.
 They have thousands of products from all of the top brands and the best prices.

 The rise of fitness apps and wearables has allowed us to easily quantify our performance and progress.
 But what does the term 'Quantified Self' really mean?
 Hear how FitnessGenes are combining this data with your DNA results to further personalize your health and fitness.

 Each individual decision we make either has a positive or negative impact on how quickly we achieve our goal, or whether we achieve it at all.
-The mindfulness approach is one way to help you stay on track this month, and prevent you form undoing the good habits you have developed this year.
+The mindfulness approach is one way to help you stay on the right track.

 A family that produces one elite athlete is exceptional.
 A family that produces two elite athletes is exceptionally rare.
 What do you call a family that produces THREE?
 FitnessGenes finds out!